Six Flags AstroWorld: Ride history

-The "610 Limited" was the park's perimeter railroad, originally operating two steam locomotives, each 5/8-scale 4-4-0, which were built by Bob Harpur.
+The "610 Limited" was the park's perimeter railroad, originally operating two steam locomotives, each 5/8-scale 4-4-0, which were built by Guiberson-Harpur Corp., a company owned by famed live steam builder and Walt Disney imagineer Bob Harpur.
 Each original train had an engine, tender, and four cars for a capacity of 250 passengers, carrying them at speeds up to 10 mph over 5002 ft of track.
 The No. 2 train was sold for scrap to Gary Norton in 1986 and served at Silverwood Theme Park briefly before the engine was sold to private owners and restored in Georgetown, California; the coaches remain in service at Silverwood.
 No. 1 remained in limited operation after diesel locomotives were relocated from Six Flags Magic Mountain; after AstroWorld closed, No. 1 was sold in January 2006, restored, and returned to service on the Pacific Coast Railroad at Santa Margarita Ranch in April as Caroline.
 In addition, Harper Goff designed a custom railcar for Judge Hofheinz, named the Astrodoma, designed to run on the same tracks; it was stored alongside its locomotive in 1976 after the park was sold to Six Flags, and remained undisturbed before it was sold in 2018.

 Bamboo Shoot (a log flume later named Ozarka Splash) and the Serpent junior coaster were installed in 1969.
 Bamboo Shoot took riders on a 1500 ft course at speeds up to 30 mph; each of the 25 boats carried four adults or six children.
 Serpent carried 24 passengers on a 722 ft track in six cars.
 The Alpine Carousel (also known as the Dentzel Carousel, after its manufacturer) in Alpine Village also was added for the 1969 season.
 It was originally built in 1895 and operated from 1907 to 1967 in Forest Park (formerly Eichelberger Park) in Hanover, Pennsylvania.
 After Forest Park was sold to make way for a shopping center, AstroWorld purchased the carousel and moved it to Houston.
 It retained its original pipe organ and drums, and the menagerie of animals included lions, ostriches, pigs, camels, horses, rabbits, giraffes, and tigers.
 Some animals on the outside ring were swapped from a D. C. Muller and Bros. carousel that had previously operated at Pen Mar Park between 1907 and 1943; August Karst operated both the Pen Mar and Forest parks.
 The Brass Ring Carousel Company of Sun Valley, California, purchased the carousel before the 2006 auction of AstroWorld assets, and restored it for a private museum.